 Spending time in Kuta is a frequent mistake for first-timers in Bali.

-Ugly, dirty, traffic, and filled with drunk tourists chugging Bintangs, Kuta is not what Bali is meant to be.
+Ugly, dirty, noisy, and filled with traffic and drunk tourists chugging Bintangs (a local Indonesian beer), Kuta is not what Bali is meant to be.
 It is not the paradise that we see on the internet.
 It is not the trendy stylish cafes.
 And it is definitely not the turquoise water and white sand beaches.

-More overcrowded than an NYC subway during rush hour, I highly recommend skipping over Kuta.
+More overcrowded than an NYC subway during rush hour, I highly recommend skipping over Kuta when planning a trip to Bali.

 Before we get started with the first thing on our perfect 10-day Bali itinerary, you need to know how to get around in Bali and the cheapest way in doing so.